-The directory format is autobackup\<tag>\<timestamp>.
+The directory format is autobackup<tag><timestamp>.

-Following are the list of operations:
+Following is the list of operations:

-- · Fresh installation of VIM.
+- Fresh installation of VIM.

 - · Commit an update.

 - Replace controller.

 - Add or remove compute nodes.

 - Add or remove the storage node.

 - · Reconfiguration.

 - VIM-MON.

-- 1. To enable or disable the management node, update the setup\data.yaml file as follows:
+- 1. To enable or disable the management node, update the setup_data.yaml file as follows: